Fedalto/ideas/thousand.md

 Coding style preferences can be configured on the mounted source code so that it appears according to the developer's taste.
 Developers can choose indention rules and spacing settings without affecting other developers.

 Personal preference also changes how people like to organize sourcecode by directory.
-Many conventions such as the following
+Directory structures can be equivalents:

 ```
  - src